New Audio Research: The COVID-19 Effect on Sonic Branding

 The impact is positive for some.
 Abbott and Alzheimer’s Association are incredibly well–received, and at the top in terms of subconscious emotional appeal.
 They are both conservative organizations with an orchestral, warm and inviting sound.
 By nature, they were designed to communicate concern for health.
 They ranked numbers one and two, respectively, in the study with their existing sonic IDs.

-Has this changed how we are thinking about and approach sonic branding during this time?
+Has this changed how we are approaching sonic branding during this time?
 Definitely.

 We know through research that subconscious response proves different than conscious response when it comes to sound and music.
 The pandemic further underlines the differences in those responses.
 Whether they know it or not, when it comes to the subtle influence of sound on a message, consumers are responding more positively to empathy.